Agentic Workflows

 How AI Agents Prepare Work for Human Approval

-Most office automation gets shelved when people don't trust it.
-The approval in FactoryOS is a direct response to that failure — agents research, humans decide
+A great deal of office automation gets shelved when people don't trust it.
+The approval in FactoryOS is a direct response to that failure -- agents research, humans decide

 Designing Human in the Loop Controls